hetiansu5/urlquery/README.md

 ### Attention
 - For Map structure, Marshal supports map[Basic]Basic|Complex, but Unmarshal just supports map[Basic]Basic
 - Default: ignoring Zero-value of struct member.
-If you have consistency problem, you can enable it
+You can enable it with `Option`
 - Remember that: Byte is actually uint8, Rune is actually int32